aaz25/431-2021/labs/lab03/lab03.md

     in your `2021-431` directory.)
 Then copy the template into your directory for Lab 03, specifically, that you created earlier.
 That’s probably the easiest approach.
+-   The template provides some coding hints, which we hope you’ll make use of.

 You should build your response to all ten questions as an R Markdown file using the `YOURNAME-lab03.Rmd` template provided.
 Use the Knit